twni2016/pomdp-baselines/readme.md

 Note that current repo should be run smoothly.

 DONE:
+* Dec 2021: add some command-line arguments to overwrite the config file and save the updated one
-* Dec 2021: fix [seed reproducibility issue](envs/readme.md) for gym v0.18 (but not for SunBlaze)
+* Dec 2021: fix [seed reproducibility issue](envs/readme.md#reproducibilty-issue-in-gym-environments) for gym v0.18 (but not for SunBlaze)
 * Nov 2021: add Markovian and Oracle policies training

 TODO:
-- Add MORE command-line arguments to overwrite the configuration file
 - Upload more log csv files and plotting scripts
 - Add documentation on our main code and log csv files